 Pathways through the major

-A major in French Studies requires at least 36 credit points from senior units of study equivalent to 6 senior units (ie not first year units) including at least 6 credit points at 3000 level (unit of study code starting with 3).
-All units of study in French Studies are worth 6 credit points.
+A major in French Studies requires at least 36 credit points from senior units of study equivalent to 6 senior units (ie not first-year units) including at least six credit points at 3000 level (unit of study code starting with 3).
+All units of study in French Studies are worth six credit points.

 All French language levels are tied to the Common European Framework of Reference (CEFR).

 The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated as CEFR, is an international guideline for describing language competency.
 It describes language ability on a scale of levels from A1 (for beginners) up to C2 (for those who have achieved quasi-native competence in the language).
 It was created by the Council of Europe to provide a common basis for the elaboration of language courses and examinations and promote transparency and coherence in language education across the world.
 It is now a central point of reference for language learning and teaching across the world, for European as well as many non-European languages.

 The CEFR has established general descriptions of language ability in the four competencies (writing, speaking, listening and reading).

 The Department of French Studies has adapted the CEFR language descriptors and adjusted all language units of study to correspond to internationally recognised standards.

 If you have never done French or have studied French for three years or less at junior high school (up to year 10) you should enrol in FRNC1601: Junior French 1 Beginners.
 Entry level less than CEFR A1.

 If you have completed HSC Beginners or have obtained less than 75% in HSC Continuers you should enrol in FRNC1621: Junior French 3.
 Entry level CEFR A1+.